-As the owner and founder of eProvided data recovery, Bruce Cullen understands the importance of accessing your critical files.
+As the owner and founder of eProvided data recovery service, Bruce understands the importance of accessing your critical files.
 He’s worked in the field of data recovery for over 15 years, and he has some top-notch advice for everyone who uses data storage devices.

 Learn to use backup systems so that files are located in more than one place.

-USB flash drive recovery or MicroSD card recovery services are needed if they become broken or damaged with little to no warning.
+USB flash drive recovery services or MicroSD card recovery services are needed if they become broken or damaged with little to no warning.
 What works perfectly today may not tomorrow, which is why backing up your data is so important.
 Don’t just back up data on the same storage device.
 Instead, create a copy and move it to a secondary device.
 Chances are both devices won’t experience issues at the same time.

 Regularly backing up your data will save you time and at least some of the headache of data loss.
 It can limit the amount of data lost due to device damage or file corruption, meaning if data recovery cannot resurrect the lost data then you haven’t lost much.

 Purchase drives that are highly recommended, many hard drives today are poorly manufactured.